jhpoelen/reston/README.md

 <http://ipt.gbifbenin.org/archive.do?r=cnsf_niger> <http://purl.org/pav/hasVersion> <hash://sha256/d981008d7c7dddd827bcba16087a9c88cf233567d4751f67bb7f96e0756f2c9c> .
 ```

-You'll find that the default Preston remote contains thousands of these dataset versions.
+You'll find that the default Preston remote contains thousands of these dataset versions covering period Sept 2018 - Oct 2019.

 Please see the [reston tests](tests/testthat) for more examples on how to use this package.